andreasaronsson/nextversion-maven-plugin/README.md

 When there is only one segment this number is incremented.
 This means that `1` is changed to `2` and so on.

+If there is no released version the plugin will use the version in the pom.
+An existing -SNAPSHOT substring will be removed.

 Any other version propagation must be done in a different way.
 One way is to do manual deploy of the first major or minor version.

+## Traceability

 System property `${nextversion.commit}` is the value of git commit.
 This value is intended to be used in the jar MANIFEST.MF or the like.
+It is also added to the deployed pom file.

+## Usage

 Release with `mvn deploy`.
 The plugin is only activated if maven was invoked with the deploy goals.
 For local builds with e.g. `mvn verify` no action will be taken.

-If there is no released version the plugin will use the version in the pom.
-An existing -SNAPSHOT substring will be removed.

 ## Usage